TrayserCassa/DiscordHandler/README.md

 # DiscordHandler

-This class is using the integreted logging class from Python and requests from PyPi.
+This class is using the integrated logging class from Python and requests from PyPi.
+Feel free to change and add some good stuff.

 ## Requirements
 Installing requests: